vmware/hamlet/README.md

 Hamlet specifies a set of API standards for enabling service mesh federation.
 The [API specification](spec/service-discovery.md) was realized as a collaborative effort with service mesh vendors viz.
-Google, HashiCorp, Pivotal and VMware.
+VMware, HashiCorp, Pivotal and Google.

 The specification currently consists of the following APIs.